oracle-livelabs/apex/apex-professional-hol2/1-installing-sample-tables/1-installing-sample-tables.md

 - Install a sample dataset into your Oracle APEX Workspace

 ## Task 1: Create Customer Orders Tables
 1. Log into your workspace.
-If you are already logged in, click on the **APEX** Logo in the upper left hand corner of the page to return to the APEX workspace home page.
+If you are already logged in, click on the **APEX** Logo in the upper left-hand corner of the page to return to the APEX workspace home page.

-2. From the APEX workspace home page, select the down-arrow to the right of  **SQL Workshop**, then select **Utilities** to display the options, and choose **Sample Datasets**.
+2. From the APEX workspace home page, select the down arrow to the right of  **SQL Workshop**, then select **Utilities** to display the options, and choose **Sample Datasets**.

     ![Sample Workshop Utilities](images/navigate-to-sample-datasets1.png " ")